How much does it cost to trek the Manaslu Circuit?

 - Duration: 7-9 hours by bus or jeep

-If you decide to travel on a local bus to Soti Kholo, you need to make a transit at Arughat and change the vehicle to get to Soti Khola.
+If you travel on a local bus to Soti Kholo, you must make a transit at Arughat and change the vehicle to get to Soti Khola.
 (Since there is no direct public transportation to Soti Khola from Kathmandu.)

 Private Jeeps are a more accessible and convenient way of traveling to Soti Khola.